AmmaarahF/Introduction-to-HTML/README.md

 --------------------------------------------------
 - iframe element has attributes like height and width that can be adjusted.
 - The src attribute is used to specify the source of the video file.
-- embed someone else's toolkit onto your oqn website
+- embed someone else's toolkit onto your own website

 HTML Content Identification
 --------------------------------------------------